 Just like that, a curriculum that traditionally begins with learning together in small groups and ends with hands-on clinical experience had to be transformed in real time.

-“I am incredibly appreciative and proud of the efforts of our faculty and entire medical education team during this transition to an online learning curriculum,” said Kevin Kane, MD, associate dean for curriculum and evaluation.
+“I am incredibly appreciative and proud of the efforts of our faculty and entire medical education team during this transition to an online learning curriculum,” said Kevin Kane, MD, Senior Associate Dean for Medical Education.
 “Although there’s no real substitute for direct patient care learning, we have implemented innovative ways to continue teaching our students the necessary knowledge and skills needed to be a physician.
 It’s really a balance of how we continue to provide the highest quality educational experience, balanced with ensuring the safety of our learners and community.”

 The show has gone on.